 During the 1980s it was possible to visit what looked like a shack among the prized vineyards of Rutherford in the heart of Napa Valley.
 A large cordial man in braces would often be hovering around the tasting room.
-It was Charles Wagner, the then owner of Caymus, looking for all the world like an Oklahoma dairyman.
+It was Charles Wagner, father of Chuck Wagner, the then owner of Caymus, looking for all the world like an Oklahoma dairyman.
 His wines weren’t always great: there was some rather odd Pinot Noir, batches of Zinfandel, late-harvest Riesling, and then there was his Cabernet Sauvignon.

 Wagner, descended from a line of Alsatian farmers, knew his vineyards could produce Cabernet of immense richness and concentration.
 He had already been making a wine called Special Selection since 1975, a wine crafted by his then winemaker Randy Dunn, and given prolonged barrel-ageing – sometimes as long as four years – to ensure the wine was approachable on release.

 By the mid-1980s Caymus’ Special Selection had become one of Napa’s most admired Cabernets.
 Dunn left in 1986 and eventually set up his own winery, and Charles Wagner’s son Chuck began taking on more and more responsiblity.
 Charles Wagner died in 2002, in his 90th year.

 Special Selection Cabernet has admirers and detractors, but both are likely to admire its sheer drinkability.
 It is almost always drinkable on release, although it can age for 10 years or more in bottle.